hellohaptik/docs_haptik/hsl-elements/hsl-properties.md

 *      PROFILE
         	Opens up the Profile screen in the app.

-*      WALLET
-        	Opens up the Wallet screen in the app.
-Useful to show the wallet balance.

-*      WALLET_HISTORY
-        	Opens up the Wallet screen and switches to Wallet History.

-*      TRANSACTION_HISTORY
-        	Opens up the Transaction History screen.

-*      REFERRAL
-        	Opens up the Referral screen.

 *      SAVED_ADDRESSES
         	Opens up the Saved Addresses screen with the list of saved addresses, if any.
 Otherwise, opens up the screen to save a new address.

-*      RECHARGE
-        	Similar to SELF_SERVE_RECHARGE.
-Takes you the Recharge & Bills screen with Recharge tab selected.

-*      DTH
-        	Takes you the Recharge & Bills Screen and selects DTH tab.

 *      CALL
         	Makes a phone call to a number provided in the payload.